vishvAsa/sanskrit/vyAkaraNam/whitney/06_Chapter_II_PRONUNCIATION.md

 II\.
 Consonants

 31\.
 The Hindu name for ‘consonant’ is `vyañjana` *manifester*.
-The consonants are divided by the grammarians into `sparça` *contact* or mute, `antaḥsthā`, *intermediate* or semivowel, and `ūṣman` *spirant*.
+The consonants are divided by the grammarians into `sparśa` *contact* or mute, `antaḥsthā`, *intermediate* or semivowel, and `ūṣman` *spirant*.
 They will here be taken up and described in this order.

 32\.
 Mutes.
-The mutes, `sparça`, are so called as involving a complete closure or contact (`sparça`), and not an approximation only, of the mouth-organs by which they are produced.
+The mutes, `sparśa`, are so called as involving a complete closure or contact (`sparśa`), and not an approximation only, of the mouth-organs by which they are produced.
 They are divided into five classes or series (`varga`), according to the organs and parts of organs by which the contact is made; and each series is composed of five